-Don’t you hate it when your child comes home from school with his or herfeet soaking wet?
-How could they possible walk around all day with wet socks and shoes?
-We all know how uncomfortable that can be!
+Don’t you hate it when your children come home from school with their feet soaking wet?
+How can they possibly walk around all day with wet socks and shoes?

-Waterproofing simply means creating a barrier between the shoe and the rain so the water cannot get through from either direction.
-How many times have you asked or heard the question:
+Waterproofing simply means creating a barrier between the shoe and the water and prevent the water from getting inside the shoes.

-My preference has always been waterproof shoes, that way you can have a peace of mind that your kids feet will stay dry and warm no matter what trouble your kid might be getting into.
+My preference has always been to provide children with waterproof shoes, that way parents can have the peace of mind that their kids’ feet will stay dry and warm no matter what trouble your child might be getting into.

-- Wearing waterproofed shoes means dry socks, warm feet, and the prevention of fungus or bacteria growing in the shoe!
+- Wearing waterproof shoes means dry socks, dry feet, and the prevention of fungus or bacteria growing inside the shoes ❤️

-There is the need to determine the type of waterproofing product suits the type of shoe material to be waterproofed because the wrong product can damage the shoes instead of protecting them.
-To avoid any confusion, the products I recommend are suitable for any type of shoe material, that way we make sure you don’t damage your kids’ shoes.
+There are certain types of waterproofing products that will suit the type of shoe material to be waterproof because the wrong product can damage the shoes instead of protecting them.
+To avoid any confusion, the products I recommend are suitable for any type of shoe material, that way you make sure you don’t damage your kids’ shoes.

-I have been working at a children’s’ shoe store for over six years now and the products and tips that I am about to describe are based on experience since I actually have tested the products.
+I have been working at a specialized children’s’ shoe store for over 10 years now and the products and tips that I am about to describe are based on experience, since I actually have tested the products.

 As a general rule, oils, creams and beeswax, are very good at waterproofing soft leather, while spray-on waterproofs are more suitable for suede, fishskins, snakeskins and silks.
 It is also necessary to read and understand the waterproofing product instructions to know which material the water proofing agent suits best and also to see if it will alter the color of the shoes.

 For finer leathers, use a product that is designed for delicate leather, and if the shoes are light in color, purchase a product which will match the color of the shoes.
 If you desire a color change, apply a small patch of waterproofing product to the tongue of the shoe where it cannot be seen, and if you are satisfied, continue and waterproof the whole shoe.